-<threshold> the minimum discharge in the routing channel for abstractions to start <fraction> the fraction of the discharge exceeding the threshold to abstract [-] <capacity> the maximum abstraction capacity an unique integer identifier (ranging from 1 to number of
+<threshold> the minimum discharge in the routing channel for abstractions to start <fraction> the fraction of the discharge exceeding the threshold to abstract [-]

+<capacity> the maximum abstraction capacity

 <measure> measure of threshold and capacity, usually as m^3/s

 The internal abstraction needs a matching internal inflow, otherwise the model stops with an error message.
 The abstraction is taken from the main river of the actual routing description and put into the matching routing description of the target sub-basin (where a matching ZL description exists).